Brooklyn Subway Mass Shooting Person Of Interest, U-Haul Have Addresses In Philadelphia

 “No one plays a larger role in keeping our transit system safe than the operating public.
 When you see someone or something that you don’t think is right it probably isn’t,” Sullivan said.

-The SEPTA Transit Watch app allows anyone to report suspicious activity on septa and request police.MORE NEWS: High Gas Prices, Foreign Energy Dependence Sparks Renewed Interest In Expanding Drilling In Pennsylvania
+The SEPTA Transit Watch app allows anyone to report suspicious activity on septa and request police.MORE NEWS: Northeast Philadelphia Community Members Call For Peace Amid Growing Gun Violence